 The Bob Hawke Prime Ministerial Library (BHPML), as part of the University of South Australia Library and The Bob Hawke Prime Ministerial Centre presented a public talk and exhibition as part of the 2019 South Australia History Festival.
 The talk can be viewed in full in the video above.

-Records relating to the Hon Bob Hawke AC AGL are held in a number of organisations across Australia.
+Records relating to the Hon Bob Hawke AC GCL are held in a number of organisations across Australia.
 More information and archival material can be found by exploring the collections linked below.

 Related archival collections